AsheraCordova/Core/README.md

     modelPojoToUi="text = emailIntent from testObj->session"
 />
 ```
-The above example changes syncs emailIntent on object testObj when onTextChange event occurs.
+The above example syncs emailIntent on object testObj when onTextChange event occurs.
 Also after the event has finished, the TextView with id **label** is refreshed with the latest value of emailIntent.

 ## Enable features
 This is custom attribute on the view.
 This attribute can take | separated string e.g. decorator|hscroll|vscroll.
 This attribute has been used to enable features on the widget only if needed.